 Ton: When we started thinking of digital data management 20-30 years ago, initiatives started in the individual domains.
 Geologists started building well data bases, geophysicists came up with ideas how to handle seismic data and reservoir engineers worried about the production data.
 There was no common approach.
 Over two decades these initiatives have become 'silos' with dedicated tools, procedures and data managers.
 You can still see this with several data management service companies.
 When the CEO is a geologist, their focus will be on well data, when the CEO is a geophysicist, the focus will be seismic.
 These types of silos do also exist in Total.
-Data management nowadays has become a much more "transverse" domain and should integrate the different disciplines: geology; geophysics; reservoir; and IT as well.
-This is, and will be, a challenge in the coming years because it is difficult to find or train people with this transverse skill set.
+Data management nowadays has become a much more "transverse" domain and should integrate the different disciplines: certain place, it's basically "what data are you Oil & Gas UK looking for?".
+Our data manager gives the framework as to where data can be housed and the IT capability to house it, but whether that's rigidly adhered to or not would be a big question.
+Whether the policy has teeth to say when things are going in the wrong place, or ever whether we audit to make sure people are putting things in the right place is the big question.